What is a software bug?

 1. Miscommunication or no communication

-Success of any software application depends on communication between stakeholders, development and testing teams.
+The success of any software application depends on communication between stakeholders, development and testing teams.
 Unclear requirements and misinterpretation of requirements are two major factors causing defects in software.
-Also defects are introduced in development stage if exact requirements are not communicated properly to development teams.
+Also, defects are introduced in development stage if exact requirements are not communicated properly to development teams.

 2. Software complexity